Macclesfield (borough): Political control

 The town of Macclesfield had been a municipal borough from 1836 to 1974 with a borough council.
 The first elections to the new Macclesfield Borough created under the Local Government Act 1972 were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
-Political control of the council from 1974 until its abolition in 2009 was held by the following parties:
+Political control of the council from 1974 until its abolition in 2009 was as follows:

 Leadership

 The leaders of the council from 1983 were:

-Wesley Fitzgerald went on to become the first leader of Cheshire East Council.
+The penultimate leader, Wesley Fitzgerald, went on to become the first leader of Cheshire East Council.

 Composition

 The political composition of the council at its abolition in 2009 was: